2023 Solar Incentives Guide for Forest, VA - Tax Credits & Rebates

 EcoWatch's Forest, VA Solar Incentives FAQs

 You can reduce your carbon footprint by 500 pounds of CO2 annually when you switch to solar panels.
-This adds up to approximately 10,000 pounds over 20 years.
-In addition, solar power is a renewable energy source, meaning that making the switch reduces the drain on our planet's resources.
+This adds up to approximately 10,000 pounds in 20 years.
+Solar is also a renewable energy source, meaning that switching your home over reduces the drain on our planet's resources.

 When does the federal solar tax credit end?